17 Insider tips for visiting Prague on budget (2026) by a local

 READ MORE

-Getting around Prague on a budget
+13. Getting around Prague on a budget

 Prague is a walkable city, especially in the Old Town, Charles Bridge and the lower part of Lesser Town, which means that you don’t need to worry about transportation expenses if you are staying in the centre of Prague (providing that you are happy to walk everywhere).

-Saying, that if you want to use public transport to get to the outer parts of Prague, the cost is very affordable and super easy to navigate.
+Saying that, if you want to use public transport to get to the outer parts of Prague, the cost is very affordable and super easy to navigate.

-You can either buy tickets for 30 or 90 minutes (30 or 40 CZK).
+You can either buy tickets for 30 or 90 minutes (40 or 50 CZK).
 The 90 minute ticket will take you anywhere in Prague comfortably and you can use trams, buses and underground.

-If you know that you are going to do a lot of travelling around, you can buy the 24-hour pass for 120 CZK (around €5) or 3 day (72-hour pass) for 330 CZK (around €13).
+If you know that you are going to do a lot of travelling around, you can buy the 24-hour pass for 140 CZK (around €6) or 3 day (72-hour pass) for 350 CZK (around €14).
 The PID Lítačka app is the easiest way to purchase tickets, as it allows you to buy and store tickets directly on your smartphone.
 You can also buy a ticket on any tram, bus or underground and use either cash or a card to pay.

-If you are coming from the Prague Vaclav Havel Airport to the centre, the cheapest option is by bus and underground (40 CZK for 90 min ticket).
-You will easily save enough for a whole dinner by not getting a taxi as Prague taxis or car services like Uber or Bolt would cost about 350-600 CZK depending on where you need to go in Prague.
+If you are coming from the Prague Vaclav Havel Airport to the centre, the cheapest option is by bus and underground (50 CZK for 90 min ticket).
+You will easily save enough for a whole dinner by not getting a taxi as Prague taxis or car services like Uber or Bolt would cost about 400 -800 CZK depending on where you need to go in Prague.

 READ MORE

-- How to use public transport in Prague >>
+- A local’s guide on how to use public transport in Prague >>

-- Guide to Prague tram network – Tickets, Routes & History >>
+- Guide to Prague tram network – Routes & Tickets >>

 Whilst there are plenty of souvenir shops on the King’s Route and Old Town Square, they are not always budget-friendly, unless you are looking for a fridge magnet!

 If you want to buy something a bit different, you can support the local artists and craftsmen by buying their handmade creations from a shop that’s called ‘Cvrk’.
-This shop has several branches, one is for example in the shopping passage U Styblu (also accessible from Svetozor passage just off the Wenceslas Square)
+This shop has several branches, one is for example in the shopping passage U Styblu (also accessible from Svetozor passage just off the Wenceslas Square).

-Visiting Prague with children on a budget
+15. Visiting Prague with children on a budget

-All paid attractions offer cheaper tickets for children (usually 50% discount) and the public transport is 50% cheaper too than the adult ticket.
 If you are travelling with teenagers that are close to 15 years old, it might be worth taking with your ID with a photograph (either an official student card or passport) to prove their age to receive their discount.

-Visiting Prague for the over 60s
+16. Visiting Prague for the over 60s

 If you are over 60s (some places over 65) years old, it’s always worth looking at whether there is a concession for the tourist attraction you’d like to visit.
 Most places offer 30-50% reduction in admission fee, but might ask for proof of age if you look particularly youthful!

 Another good news is that the public transport in Prague is also 50% off for 60-65 year olds and completely free for over 65-year-olds.
-Please make sure that you have an official ID card with you, which in most cases will be your passport.

-Affordable Clothes shopping
+17. Affordable Clothes shopping

 If you happen to forget something, the weather changes suddenly or you just need more clothes, the cheapest way (and the most environmentally friendly way) is to buy them in second-hand shops.

-The prices here are much cheaper than in regular budget shops (like Tesco’s or Primark), but the best thing is that about once a month, the shop does a clearout, when everything is 40 or 60 CZK.
-You’ll see big display notices in the windows to advertise when that happens.
-Normally the prices are 100-250 CZK for tops and can be anything up to 250-350 CZK for trousers, dresses or coats.
+The prices here are much cheaper than in regular budget shops (like Tesco’s or Primark), but the best thing is that about once a month, the shop does a clearout, when everything is 50 or 80 CZK.

 My other favourite second-hand shop is at Jindřišská 941/24, 110 00 New Town (side street from Wenceslas Square) and it’s called Genesis Clothes.
-Here they sell everything for 129 CZK, which makes it really good value, especially if you are looking for something like a winter jumper, coat, trousers or long dress.
+Here they sell everything for 149 CZK, which makes it really good value, especially if you are looking for something like a winter jumper, coat, trousers or a long dress.

-This blog post was originally written on 29 October 2023 and last updated on 29 October 2023
+This blog post was originally written on 29 October 2023 and last updated on 8 November 2025